 Franklin Williams

-Though sometimes affiliated with movements like “Nut Art” or Pattern & Decoration, Petaluma, California–based artist Franklin William has assiduously resisted categorization.
+Though sometimes affiliated with movements like “Nut Art” or Pattern & Decoration, Petaluma, California–based artist Franklin Williams has assiduously resisted categorization.
 A longtime and beloved teacher at the California College of Arts and San Francisco Art Institute, Williams has worked independently—largely in isolation from the art world—for more than six decades, quietly limning a personal cosmos via the masterful execution of vernacular handicraft and a meticulous, delicate line.
 The selection of mixed-media paintings on view here, all made in 2020 and 2021, are examples of the artist’s recent experiments in portraiture, featuring distorted visages adorned with dense patterning and crocheted passages of thread and yarn.

 B. Wurtz